merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 excerpt_separator: <!--more-->
 ---

 Do you remember the union construct in C language?
 As of C++11, you can use any object as part of the Union construct, but it's not type-safe.
-In c ++ 17 ```std::variant``` STL is added as a type-safe implementation of a union-like construct.
+In c++17 ```std::variant``` is added as a type-safe implementation of a union-like construct.

 <!--more-->